The-Hotline/web-messaging-docs/README.md

 ### Query strings
 Query strings are obtained from the endpoint-URL or the URL of the page the widget is loading from.
 If present, page-URL query strings will override those in the endpoint.
 If a desired configuration is the default, it can be omitted from both URLs.

+### Button parameters
+This is under development.
+Pass use-specific parameters to the chat via button attributes.

 ## Functionality